Florida hires forensic engineering firm to investigate deadly fall from tower ride - NewsBreak

 Tyre Sampson, 14, fell to his death last Thursday from the FreeFall drop tower ride at Orlando’s ICON Park.
 The ride stands at 430 feet and bills itself as the “world’s tallest freestanding drop tower.”

-Fried provided an update on the investigation and discussed the amusement ride regulatory program at a press conference Friday.
+Fried provided an update on the investigation and discussed the amusement ride regulatory program at a press conference Friday.‘I put the baby in the bag’: Chilling confession from mother of murdered newborn

 Fried said the state has since hired Quest Engineering, a forensic engineering and analysis firm, to aid in its investigation.
 The firm previously worked with the department after the Sand Blaster coaster on the Daytona Beach Boardwalk derailed in June 2018.
 That ride was later shut down.